(804) 290 1158

 At this stage, final drafts will be presented for the client’s review, and any necessary changes will be discussed and incorporated.
 The wrap-up phase typically involves a formal presentation of the completed document and recommendations for the advancement of the venture idea.

 Because we take a long term approach to working with our clients, the end of one project often signals the beginning of another.
-The process outlined above is often repeated months or sometimes years later as the businesses that the Center has assisted mature and expand their operations, and the process begins anew to explore new ideas and opportunities.
+The above process is often repeated months or sometimes years later as the businesses the Center has assisted mature and expand their operations, and the process begins again to explore new ideas and opportunities.